top of page

 Troy Brown

-The military has been building new infrastructure and facilities on Guam to accommodate the 5,000 Marines plus their dependents, who will be from Okinawa.
+The military has been building new infrastructure and facilities on Guam to accommodate the 5,000 Marines plus their dependents, who will be relocating from Okinawa.

-“We've got $4.8 billion under construction and there re several more in the plan of work for FY25.
+“We've got $4.8 billion under construction and there are several more in the plan of work for FY25.
 I'm telling you, you guys have the capacity to do that in a year,” Brown told the contractors at the forum.

 In addition to the Marines-related projects, the defense department plans to build a Guam missile defense system with multiple components at 16 sites around the island.